 Glenelg Shire Council has three primary relief centres.
 An emergency relief centre will be opened in a location that best suits the community that has been affected by an emergency.
-The decision on which emergency relief centre to open will be made in conjunction with the control agency's Incident Controller and the MERC.

 The Emergency Relief Centres in Glenelg Shire are at the following locations: